 - Use lowercase words.

-- Join words with hyphens.
+- Join words with hyphens, not underscores.

 - Keep URLs short — 128 characters or less.